yash-k9/MovieApp/README.md

 # MovieApp
 ## This App will be re-built using better architecture
-Android App for Movie Reviews will be updated soon.
+Android App for Movie Reviews
 This application was built from scratch.

 ### This Application is integrated with the [Spring Mongod API Project](https://github.com/yash-k9/spring-boot-mongodb-movieAPI) using REST